 As the entire economy works on bouncing back from the health crisis, so will Camp Kudzu’s Scholarship Fund.
 Scholarships are awarded based on the need of the request and the availability of funds.
 Often, our donors and grantors have guidelines on how the money is to be awarded, i.e. geography of the state, income level, grade in school, the newness of diagnosis, etc.

 Scholarship applications are built into the registration form.
 We do ask for proof of income documentation and a narrative of need to accompany the request.
-If your household can comfortably afford last year’s fee of $800 and no more, please share that on the application and we will work with you.
+If your household can comfortably afford a portion of the camp fee and no more, please share that on the application and we will work with you.

 What goes into the "Cost" of camp?